preciofishbone/OmniaFx/docs/cli/README.md

 ## omnia certs add

-Add a new certificate for a tenant.
+Add a new certificate for a tenant (used for Custom Domain functionality).

 ##### Example<a id="example-certs-add"></a>
 ```